Network Builder Features and Options#

 In such cases, when not taking extra precautions, each rank/core will generate different values for each cell’s (x, y, z) coordinates, and BMTK will not know which values to save into the final file.
 The Network Builder will by default check if values are different across ranks and throw an error if needed.

 The simplest solution is to make sure to hard-code the random seed.
-This will better ensure that each take a random numbers are generated they produce the same values across all ranks.
+This will better ensure that the same random numbers are generated across all ranks.

 np.random.seed(100)